 Recommended Hold Times:

+Now its not really the physical effects that are beneficial to me, it does something to calm me, regulate my breathing and allows me to be peaceful and relaxed so that I almost immediately fall asleep when I am finished.
+I looked into maybe there was some research to back up my claims to feeling super calm after only 5 minutes but there was nothing.
 I can only attribute it to the fact then that it is a pretty intense hip opener.
 So when things are intense, through yoga, we have been taught to breathe and focus on the sensation and then try to soften it or let it go.
 I feel that the automatic practice of doing this takes me out of that past or future headspace and draws me into the present and allows me to live in the moment and find my peace so that I can finally chill out.
-I have been doing this for the last 3 weeks now as my bed time ritual cause live has been pretty intense and I find that it has totally helped!
+I have been doing this for the last 3 weeks now as my bed time ritual cause live has been pretty intense and I find that it has totally helped! |

 Live n Learn!